hacksparrow/apoc/README.md

 var query = apoc('index.acf')
 ```

-apoc can be used from the commandline (buggy right now):
+apoc can be used from the commandline (broken currently):

 ```
 $ apoc index.acf